telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 1. Enable capturing the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.

-1. Back in the foremost Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing HTTP and HTTPS system traffic.
+1. Back in the foremost Fiddler Everywhere screen, enable the **Live Traffic** toggle to capture HTTP and HTTPS system traffic.

 Fiddler Everywhere enables you to control the certificate installation and HTTPS system capture.
 Use the [**HTTPS** menu]({%slug decrypt-https-traffic%}) for more advanced features and options related to the root trust certificate and the HTTPS system capture.

 >tip Fiddler Everywhere provides the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing), which enables you to skip the system capturing configuration.
 The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, lack administrative rights to install certificates and modify the system proxy, or when third-party VPNs and security tools collide with the Fiddler Everywhere proxy.

-## Manually Export and Install the Trust Certificate
+## Exporting the Fiddler CA

 The automatic installation of the trust certificate can fail due to security restrictions, compatibility issues, limited read/write rights, corporate policies, etc. In that case, the Fiddler Everywhere application presents an error message that notifies the user that the certificate installation has failed.
 You can export the Fiddler certificate and install it to solve similar issues manually.